 - Smokey Point Behavioral Hospital – Engaged in intimidation practices to keep patients at the facility after they requested to leave early

-- Western State Hospital – Hospital understaffing left patients without the treatment they needed, leading to additional injuries.
+- Western State Hospital – Hospital understaffing left patients without the needed treatment, leading to additional injuries.

 In 2023, the Washington State Supreme Court even ruled that state authorities “totally disregard[ed]” the laws outlined in the Involuntary Treatment Act by continuing to detain patients without the proper court hearings.